Click on a link above to skip directly to FAQ on those subjects.

-A. E-mail your Tour and Activity Plans to email@example.com
+A. E-mail your Tour and Activity Plan to firstname.lastname@example.org

 Boy Scouting – Frequently Asked Questions

-A. Go to our web site www.saltlakescouts.org , under events print out an “Intent to Serve” form, turn it into the Council office.
+A. Go to our web site www.saltlakescouts.org , under events print out an “Intent to Serve” form, turn it into the council service center.
 You will be notified when to come in for an interview.

 Q. Is it held in place of the jamboree?
 What is the difference?
 Is the jamboral only held in the day and not overnight?

 A. The jamboral is not held in place of the jamboree.
 The jamboral is a council event held locally of which the troops do camp overnight.
 The jamboree is a National event.
-The next National Jamboree will be held in 2013.
-You can call our Camp Desk and get the details on how you can reserve your space to attend.
+The next National Jamboree will be held in 2017.
+You can call our Camping and Events Desk and get the details on how you can reserve your space to attend.